 For three decades, the Danville Townwide Trail Plan (adopted 1989) envisioned closing a multi-purpose trail gap between the existing Barbara Haile Trail and access to Mount Diablo State Park.
 This public trail segment is one of the most difficult to secure and complete given that it would need to traverse across the privately-owned Magee property, a creek, as well as hilly terrain in a short (but challenging) section.

 The opportunity came with the review and ultimate approval of the 69-home Magee Preserve project, which dedicated 93% of the 410-acre ranch to public open space and trail development.
-As a condition of its approval, the project developers would construct the eastern 3,750 linear feet of the trail as part of the subdivision (shown in dashed bright yellow line).
+As a condition of its approval, the project developers would construct the eastern 3,750 linear feet of the trail as part of the subdivision (shown as a dashed bright yellow line).
 The project is also required to dedicate a public easement to the Town for the future construction of the remaining western segment of the trail with the length to be determined based on final alignment (dashed orange line).

 Most of the trail would be constructed on relatively flat terrain, following an existing emergency vehicle access (EVA) alignment.
 The western most portion of the trail encounters the most challenging conditions, which include creek crossings, steep slopes and the most appropriate location to cross Diablo Road to connect to the existing Barbara Haile Trail.